instead-hub/instead/doc/stead3_en.md

 When writing constructors, it is sometimes useful to make a call handler the way it does INSTEAD.
 To do this, use 'std.call(object, method, options)', this function will return the reaction of the attribute as a string.
-For example, consider a modification'window', which is that you can define your own the reaction to the inspection window, which will be executed after the standard posts about what is the broken window (if it is broken).
+For example, consider a modification 'window', which is that you can define your own the reaction to the inspection window, which will be executed after the standard posts about what is the broken window (if it is broken).